-The Yoga Sutras are packed with wisdom.
-The goal is Self-realization, but along the way, we can use the wisdom of the sutras in everyday life.
+The Yoga Sutras of Patanjali are full of wisdom.
+The goal of Patanjali’s yoga is Self-realization, but we can use the wisdom of the sutras in everyday life.
 While we’d love to be enlightened beings all the time, we’re human.
-One way the sutras help us with our humanness is by teaching us how to deal with people.
+One way the sutras help us is by teaching us how to deal with people.

-In sutra 1.33, Patanjali—the sage who authored these yogic verses—gives us basic guidelines that help us deal with four types of relationships.
+In sutra 1.33, Patanjali gives us basic guidelines that help us deal with four types of relationships.

 By cultivating attitudes of friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and equanimity toward the non-virtuous, the mind-stuff retains its undisturbed calmness. (from Inside the Yoga Sutras by Reverend Jaganath Carrera)

 Swami Satchidinanda calls these attitudes, the “four locks and four keys.”
 The locks are happiness, unhappiness, virtue, and non-virtue.
 More specifically, they are happy people, unhappy people, virtuous people, and non-virtuous people.
 Each of these types present a challenge for many of us.

 The keys to the challenges of each type of relationship are friendliness, compassion, delight, and equanimity.
 As Reverend Carrera explains, these keys are not directions about what to do.
 They are attitudes of the mind that serve us well if we want to be at peace.

 How to Deal with People Like a Yogi

 At first, it may seem easy to deal with happy or virtuous people.
 But that’s not always the case.
 Does someone else’s happiness ever irritate you?
 Or maybe virtuous people annoy you, because they seem to be—or think they are—better than you.